Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 a mortgage).
 - If you plan to finance your home, the LLC won't help.

+## Chapter 17 Laptop Computers

+- Auther suggests laptops only because they are so much more convenient to conceal.
+- Perhaps you have a file or a folder that you wish to keep private.
+- The laptop will never, ever conntected to any medium outside the four walls of your home.
+- Do no travel with this laptop.

+### encrypted files

+- Encrypt your files as well as your flash drives.
+- Lent an e-book so that someone has a chance to decrypt the files.

+### hide your location

+- The laptop computer will reside the location that no once except your close friends or relatives should know the location.

+### fortify the room where you work

+- The second layer of defence.
+- For normal home, installing a log narrow table across the back of the closet, and then have a carpenter install secure doors that can lock everything inside.

+### do not trust your neighbors

+- If found compromised, the first thing thing to do is to back up the files you need and then destroy the hard drive.
+  - Of course, break the hard drive to ashes physically.
+- As for leaving a key behind:
+  - A key is hidden outside in such a way that not even the Homeland Security boys will ever find it.
+  - If an emergency should ever com up, your neighbor grandma has instructions to call your cell humber and leave a message.
+Then, you will call her back and describe in detail the hidden location of the key.
+  - Your neighbor grandma has no idea what is a modem from a monitor.
+  - The computers will reside in an undetectable secret room.

+### what about the fourth amendment?

+### passwords

+- Never store your passwords in your wallet, purse, or a stick note.
+- Be very careful about those password-hint options at Web sites.
+- In addition, form the habit of never, ever using a real word by itself.
+Instead use a phrase, e.g., key in the first letter of each word, followed by an actual word at the end.
+- Next, sbustitude a symbol for one of the vowels.

+### TEMPEST and van Eck

+- TEMPEST is a set of standards used by the government to gauge and reduce electromagnetic emanations from electronic equipment.
+- The radiations themselves are often referred to as "van Eck" radiations.

 ## Some thoughts

 - It is said that a Vanuatu PR only costs less than 100,000 USD.
 Maybe this is